-- A new 103km gravel-surfaced rail trail with a width of 2.5m running from Armidale to Glen Innes; - A trail which makes actual connection between the towns en-route; and one that reinforces historic connections: - A trail with anchors at both ends.
+- A new 35.5km gravel-surfaced rail trail with a width of 2.5m running from Glen Innes to Ben Lomond; - A trail which makes actual connection between the towns en-route; and one that reinforces historic connections; - A trail with anchors at both ends.
 One-way trails (or out-and-back trails) need an anchor at both ends to be attractive to users.
-The best one-way trails have natural terminuses in major centres or towns or pass through major towns.
-This is particularly an attraction for this trial with easy access to Armidale in particular (by car, train and plane), and Glen Innes by car or bus; - Provision of an additional off-road trail which adds to the list of tourist offerings in the New England region and encourages visitors to stay a little longer to go for a pleasant walk or ride; - A new nature-based attraction which has the power to retain those visitors for longer, spending money and generating business opportunities;
+The best one-way trails have natural terminuses in major towns or pass through major towns.
+This is particularly an attraction for this trail with easy access to Glen Innes by road, air and rail (from Armidale station); - A new nature-based attraction which has the power to retain those visitors for longer, spending money and generating business opportunities; - Expanded visitation to the region is conservatively estimated at: - 4,500 new day-trippers;